moritzhoferer/lattice_membrane/README.md

-# Lattice model for simulation of lipid and protein interacton
+# Lattice model for simulations of lipid and protein interactions in a flat membrane

 This is the simulation code for the first part of my master thesis.
-The code helps to simulate a lipid mixture in membrame which is represented by an 2D lattice.
-The analysis of this model is published in [PRE](https://doi.org/10.1103/PhysRevE.100.042410) ([arXiv](https://arxiv.org/abs/1909.08659)).
+The code helps to simulate a lipid mixture in membrane which is represented by an 2D lattice.
+The analysis of this model is published in [PRE](https://doi.org/10.1103/PhysRevE.100.042410) and on [arXiv preprints](https://arxiv.org/abs/1909.08659).
 I worked from May 2016 to June 2017 on this project.
+The documentation is far from complete.
+If you have questions, please write me an [e-mail](mailto:moritzhoferer@gmail.com?subject=Question%20regarding%20code%20of%20lattice%20membrane%20model).